hyperledger-archives/avalon/docs/FAQ.rst

     are more matching results that can be retrieved by passing this tag as an input parameter to a matching function with "_next" appended to the function name

+Library OS (LibOS)
+    A LibOS encapsulates the services of an operating system into libraries.
+    This may be done to have a single address space executable or to minimize the Trusted Computing Base (TCB).
+For Avalon a LibOS allows Avalon workers to execute in a TEE enclave with traditional operating system and library calls.
+It also allows workers to be implemented in interpretive languages such as Python.

 LMDB
     Lightning Memory-mapped Database, which is implemented with